Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ---
-title: 'Orbiter: A Secure, Fast, Low Gas Decentralized Cross Rollup Bridge Protocol'
+title: 'Orbiter Cross Rollup Protocol: Optimistic For The Obedient Majority And Severe Arbitration For Malicious Minority'
 author: Orbiter Finance
 fontsize: 9pt
 geometry: margin=1.5cm
 date: \textit{Pre-release, \today}
 abstract: |
-	In this paper, we propose a optimistic interoperability , secure, low-gas, low-latency decentralized architectures for transfer of standard assets between rollup Layer2. consolidating the security through ZK-SNAKRS.
+	In this paper, we propose a optimistic interoperability , secure, low-gas, low-latency decentralized architectures for transfer of standard assets between rollup Layer2, while cost-effectively monitoring malicious behavior through zero-knowledge proofs.The protocol assumes that most of the character behaviors are not evil, and handle them in an optimistic way, so as to ensure the timeliness of cross-chain events, but at the same time provide a fast and convenient way to monitor evil events, and the security inherits from Ethereum Layer1.
+urlcolor: cyan
 urlcolor: cyan
 bibliography: yellowpaper.bib
 classoption: